saksham-991/Hyprland-Customization-and-Theming/README.md

 -Save the file and exit

-> This way you can escape blurring of fonts which was caused by QT commands I gave earlier.
+> This way you can remove blurring of fonts which was caused by QT commands I gave earlier.

 -Now go to `sudo nano ~`/.config/hypr/hyprland/execs.conf`